shiva1515/shiva1515.github.io/_posts/2019-06-05-All-you-need-to-know-about-Vae-(Part-1).md

 mathjax: True
 ---
 In this part, we will see how using **Variational AutoEncoder** we generate a similar type of text; We use VAE in a molecular generation.
-If you don’t know about VAE, please visit the part-1 of VAE you will understand the theory part better.<br/>
+If you don’t know about VAE, please visit the part-1 of <a href="https://shiva1515.github.io/2019/06/04/All-you-need-to-know-about-Vae-(Part-1).html" target="_blank">VAE</a> you will understand the theory part better.<br/>
 Molecular generation is the generating of new molecules.
 In this model, we generate a similar molecule as input molecules.input of this model is smiles, and the output is a similar type of smiles as of input.
 We use pytorch to implement VAE in a molecular generation.<br/>
 <br/>

 {% include image.html url="/assets/img/main_image.jpg" description="" %}
 <br/>